 Bumps on chin/muzzle are likely Puppy Acne

-Dark / yellowing on hair around mouth/chin / muzzle
+Dark / yellowing on the hair around mouth/chin/muzzle

 Pee on carpet

 For the best results, act immediately.
 Pour an excessive amount of baking soda over the pee area, heaping it up high.
 Leave it there for a day.
-Vaccuum it up the next day.
-The baking soda does an amazing job at soaking up the pee, drawing it out of the carpet, and deoderizing the area at the same time.
+Vacuum it up the next day.
+The baking soda does an amazing job at soaking up the pee, drawing it out of the carpet, and deodorizing the area at the same time.

 Dried on stains/tough stains out of carpet or clothes